nunosilva800/blog/2-pattern-history-consumer-kafka.md

 So, when our consumer connects to Kafka, it can inspect the state of the consumer group to determine how many messages there are in the topic.

-Each time a messages is consumed, it can compare the current offset with the previously recorded total.
+Each time a message is consumed, we can compare the current offset with the previously recorded total.
 When they match, it's considered caught-up.
-Note that it's important to capture the total messages before starting consumption because most likely the topic will be increasing in size as time goes by.
+Note that it's important to capture the total messages before starting consumption because most likely there will be new messages being written to the topic at a regular pace.

 ## An implementation